marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 *Gradated* patterns indicate that multiple regulatory modules were identified, but the membership of those modules overlap.
 *Redundant* patterns occur when all *B.\ napus* copies of an Arabidopsis gene are assigned to the same regulatory module.
 The *unique* pattern is a special case of the *distinct* pattern, where only one gene is assigned to each regulatory module identified.
-Finally, the *mixed* pattern is observed when at least three regulatory modules are identified, with some genes assigned to multiple regulatory modules and others are not.
+Finally, the *mixed* pattern is observed when at least three regulatory modules are identified, with some genes assigned to multiple regulatory modules and others not.
 The benefit of allowing genes to occupy multiple regulatory modules is that subtle patterns can be detected.
 For example, copies exhibiting *gradated* patterns of regulatory module assignment exhibit intransitivity; although gene A and gene B are in the same regulatory module, and gene B and gene C are in the same regulatory module, gene A and gene C are not necessarily mapped to the same module.
 In this case, given that gene A and gene C are not in the same module, it is clear that gene B exhibits a regulatory trace that is intermediate between gene A and gene C.